 - Complying with all health and safety procedures

-The YMCA is a drug, alcohol and smoke-free facility.
-Smoking, alcohol or drug use and/or being under the influence of drugs or alcohol on the premises is prohibited.
+The YMCA is a drug, alcohol, smoke and vape-free facility.
+Smoking, vaping, alcohol or drug use and/or being under the influence of drugs or alcohol on the premises is prohibited.
 No alcohol will be allowed on the premises unless at a sanctioned YMCA event.

 Members and guests are encouraged to be responsible for their personal comfort and safety.
 Anyone who feels unsafe or uncomfortable should report the situation to a staff member.
 We will make every effort to investigate and resolve issues promptly, confidentially and effectively.